VBYC/vbyc-main/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.6.0 =
+* add a filter option to the Other Media table
+* fixes in order to comply with WP plugin guidelines

+= 4.5.5 =
+* max thumbs constant - no more than this number of thumbs will be optimized in one pass
+* fix problem with webp <picture> tag when using Fusion Builder
+* really hide the API key everywhere when configured so

 = 4.5.3 =